 - My cherry filling is not thick enough: this might be because you didn't simmer the mixture long enough.
 In that case, add another 1 tablespoon cornstarch + 1 tablespoon of water to a mug, whisk and then pour over the simmering cherry filling and see if this helps.

 - My chocolate cakes have a big dome shape: this happens sometimes!
 Just watch my quick video to see how you can simply cut the top off and make it more even.
-Also check how I create a subtle concave shape for the 2 bottom cake layers to help them hold on the cherries filling so it does not squeeze out easily.
+Also check how I created a subtle concave shape for the 2 bottom cake layers to help them hold on to the cherry filling so it does not squeeze out easily.

 I haven’t tried it, so I am not sure how it would turn out, but I think you could use fresh fruits when they are in season.
 Pit them and slice them in half and cook them as directed.
 I would recommend to add a little more water so it gets saucy while they cook.
 You can check my video for a rough idea of the texture you are looking for.